Jul 29, 2025

 Trek Start: 12:30 PM from Chimti

-Stay: Rato Mato – NPR 600 per person (includes dal bhat, tarkari, achar, and shared room)
+Stay: Rato Mato – NPR 700 per person (includes dal bhat, tarkari, achar, and shared room) while sekuwa cost NPR 500 per plate, Churpi cost NPR 300 per slice, Jhaikhutte cost 100 NPR per Glass.

 Note: Private two-wheeler can reach up to Deurali, trekking starts from there onward.